billythedummy/simpledex/README.md

 To provide traders with real-time market info, each successful instruction execution should emit a log that can be subscribed to in order to update a locally cached market/orderbook state.

-Logs are human readable csv, token amounts are in decimals.
+Logs are human readable csv, token amounts are in token atomic units.

 ### CreateOffer